pconrad-fb/markdown/markdown-dreams/docs/tools/tools-editors.md

 ### iA Writer

 [iA Writer](https://ia.net/writer) (macOS/iOS/Android/Windows) is intended for writers who want to focus.
-It integrates with Dropbox, provides the expected preview capabilities, and imports and exports to Microsoft Word.
+It integrates with Dropbox and imports and exports to Microsoft Word.

 ### Joplin